djmannion/djmannion/README.md

 I'm interested in science, research, education, and technology.

-I work as a Research Data Specialist in the [Melbourne Data Analytics Platform](https://mdap.unimelb.edu.au/) at the [University of Melbourne](https://www.unimelb.edu.au) in Australia.
+I work as a Senior Research Data Specialist in the [Melbourne Data Analytics Platform](https://mdap.unimelb.edu.au/) at the [University of Melbourne](https://www.unimelb.edu.au) in Australia.
 My background is in research in the area of perception (vision and hearing; [more information about my research](https://www.djmannion.net/pubs)) and in teaching perception and research skills.
 I have a particular interest in the development of computational skills in researchers, and I have created resources such as ["Programming for psychology in Python"](https://www.djmannion.net/psych_programming) and ["Fundamentals of data and coding for psychology"](https://webutils.psy.unsw.edu.au/internship_coding/site/).
 I also enjoy using the functionality of the modern web to create interactive instructional material, such as an [image Fourier analysis explorer](https://www.djmannion.net/img_freq_web_post/), a [simulator of visually-responsive neurons](https://www.djmannion.net/neural_sim/), and an [explorer for spectral distributions in a visual scene](https://webutils.psy.unsw.edu.au/psyc2071_2020/colour/cmp_spectral/colour_cmp_spectral.html).

-Technology-wise, I use Python for pretty much everything&mdash;except for web-based projects, where I use JavaScript (recently via TypeScript, using Deno).
+Technology-wise, I use Python for pretty much everything&mdash;except for web-based projects, where I use JavaScript.
 Recently, I have been particularly enjoying using [`xarray`](https://docs.xarray.dev) for structured data representation and storage.
 I am also a fan of [`veusz`](https://veusz.github.io/) for creating figures, [`pymc`](https://docs.pymc.io/) for Bayesian analyses, and [Code Ocean](https://codeocean.com) for producing reproducible analysis workflows.
 I am a long-time Linux user and like using simple interfaces.